How to sell on Teachers Pay Teachers in 2020 (and why this makes you a better teacher)

 Yes, this disclosure is obviously written with a biased voice.
 But, don’t let that stop you from reading this article and forming your own opinions.
 Although I use Teachers Pay Teachers to sell my digital resources, I am not employed or affiliated with TpT.
 I do not benefit if you choose to create a TpT store and sell products on their marketplace.

 ABOUT ME: I taught Grade 8 English Language Arts in the OCDSB for 13+ years.
 Most of my teaching career was at Longfields Davidson Heights in Ottawa, Canada.
 In April 2018, my grade 8 students and I watched a school play about bullying which ended with the bullied kid coming to school and shooting everybody.
 That school play triggered my anxiety and paranoia and I fell into a deep mental health crisis.
 It was the end of my classroom teaching career.
 I went on medical leave and then eventually resigned from the school on Dec 31, 2018 and canceling my Ontario College of Teachers (OCT) license on Jan 2,2019.
 I am no longer a member of any teaching union or organization.
 Although I have sold digital products for over a decade on different platforms, I only really started to focus on selling lesson plans on Teachers Pay Teachers since I resigned from my classroom job and needed a way to re-invent myself.
-At the time of writing, I have made over $2,500 USD and my products have been downloaded over 1794 times.
+At the time of writing, I have made over $9,413 CAD ($7,307 USD) and my products have been downloaded over 10,000 times.
 And that’s nothing.
 The top teacher-seller on TpT has made over $1M.
 Yes.
 One million.
+She teaches kindergarten.